oconnorian3/recipesforu/README.md

 ## UI/UX ##

-The overall desing is kept simple as users are encouraged to post images to go with their recipes .
-Research has shown that people eat with their eyes so to speak so distractions were kep to a minium.
+The overall design is kept simple as users are encouraged to post images to go with their recipes .
+Research has shown that people eat with their eyes so to speak so distractions were kept to a minimum.

 The layout of the site is standard for a blog site with clear descriptive navigational links.